gdcc/counter-processor/README.md

 - **simulate_date**: put in a yyyy-mm-dd date to simulate running a report on that specified year month and day.
 Normally the script will process logs and create data output through the previous day based on the system time.
 A report run for a month after a reporting period is over will process things up to the end of that reporting month as specified by year_month.
 Setting this allows simulating a run on a different day and is mostly for testing.
 See information about how state is maintained in the section below to understand what happens when specifying a different date.
 The processor expects an orderly processing of logs in chronological order such as running nightly or weekly.
 - **maxmind\_geoip\_country\_path**: set the path to the GeoLite2-Country.mmdb binary geolocation database file.
 You may need to periodically download updates to this file from MaxMind.
 - **output\_volume**: set to True if you'd like volume (file size) information output in the report.
 This option is currently not supported when submitting reports to the hub.
+- **clean\_for\_rerun**: set to True to force the deletion of existing data.
+This option should not be included in the config file but can be passed in when re-running an already processed set of logs files.

 ## Maintaining State Between Runs